markusmoenig/Eldiron/docs/docs/rules.md

 outgoing_key = "combat.damage.outgoing"
 outgoing_category = "system"
 ```

+Message timing:

+1. `attack()` or `deal_damage(...)` starts the hit.
+2. `outgoing_damage` and `incoming_damage` calculate the final amount.
+3. The server applies that final amount.
+4. The rules-driven combat messages are sent using the final `amount`.

+So the message system sits after damage calculation.
+It reports the resolved hit, not the raw base value.

 The message key is looked up in **Game / Locales** using the active locale from **Game / Settings**.